6 Days12,516 Ft.

 Day 4: Tali to Kuari pass to Tali

 Kuari pass trek is one of the best trek in Himalaya for the beginners as well as for regular trekkers.
-This is one of the most preferred treks in Uttarakhand by those who want to explore the Himalaya.
-This trek will cover with snow most of the months so good for those who want to trek in snow.
-Though treks in India are well known but Uttarakhand trekking has so much to offer and this ultimate trek in Uttarakhand: Kuari Pass trek is one amogst them which gives you the wonderful experience and Kuari Pass trek best time in Summer: starting from April till mid-June, Monsoon: the route becomes muddy and slippery for the trekkers, Spring: mid-September to early November., where kuari pass trek package is worth taking in these months when the destination offers the ultimate beauty.
+This is one of the most preferred treks in Uttarakhand by those who want to explore the Himalayas.
+This trek stays cover with snow most of the months, so it is good for those who want to trek in snow.
+Though treks in India are well known but Uttarakhand trekking has so much to offer and this ultimate trek in Uttarakhand: Kuari Pass trek is one amongst them which gives you the wonderful experience.
+Kuari Pass trek best time in summer: starts from April till mid-June, Monsoon: the route becomes muddy and slippery for the trekkers, spring: mid-September to early November. kuari pass trek package is worth taking in these months when the destination offers the ultimate beauty.
 It is said that it was untouched pass till the time when Lord Curzon came here and he gave the name Kuari pass which mean untouched, and also known as Lord Curzon Trail.
 This trek will give you a wonderful view of Garter Himalayas, Nanda Devi Mountain, Trishul, Chaukhamba, Dronagiri, meadows and beautiful forests.
 The trek also covers remote villages of Uttarakhand, so it is also an opportunity for those who are not aware of the culture of Uttarakhand to get familiar to the culture.

 Altitude: 6,724 Ft.